Dudemanguy/password-sanity/README.md

 ## Notes
 The structure of the decrypted master.asc file is simply JSON.
-You can create your own master.asc with whatever method you like as long as it is in valid JSON and you encrypt it with the same gpg key.
+The highest level key fields are the names of the profiles.
+In each profile field, there is a `username` and `password` key with the appropriate matching value.
+You can create your own master.asc with whatever method you like as long as it follows this structure.
+Just encrypt with the same gpg key you use with pws and save it as `~/.local/share/pws/master.asc`.

 Example:
 ```